This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 Spring JDBC

-- Spring JDBC provides a layer on top of JDBC
+- Spring JDBC provides a higher-level abstraction over standard JDBC.

 Update Todo